 After Istel was unanimously voted mayor, in a 3-0 vote, he erected a pyramid to mark the exact spot of the world's “center.”
 Over the last 25-years, Istel added many sights to his town, including a beautiful traditional-style church on a man-made hillside (modeled after a church in Brittany), a lone outdoor 25-foot staircase that was formerly part of the Eiffel Tower, a checkered field of flowers, and a 15-foot bronze sundial that incorporates Michelangelo's Arm of God.
-The most ambitious of his additions is the Museum of History in Granite (World Commemorative Center®), which currently consists of 18 one-hundred foot triangle-shaped granite walls, meant to “engrave in granite highlights of the collective memory of humanity."
+The most ambitious of his additions is the World Commemorative Center®, which currently consists of 18 one-hundred foot triangle-shaped granite walls, meant to “engrave in granite highlights of the collective memory of humanity."
 The completed subjects so far include "The History of Humanity", "The History of the United States", "The History of the Korean War" (in which Istel served), "The History of French Aviation", and "The History of the French Foreign Legion", among others.

 Know Before You Go

 North of Interstate 8, exit 164.
 Visitors are welcome to visit between Thanksgiving and Easter and can receive a 15 minute tour and signed certificate declaring that they have been to “the center of the world.”
-The remainder of the year, the Museum is open on the Honor System.

 - Mayor of Felicity